VinzentBuecheler/Deepfake/README.md

 # 4. Lip Sync
+- Model Used “Wav2Lip”
+- Lip-synching a video to any audio containing speech with high level of accuracy.
+-It uses Generative Adversarial Networks(GANs)
+-In this step we are taking the output of voice cloning and combining with the video and we will get the result of Lip Syncing video

 ## Steps to run
 Open the file **DeepFake_Generator_GradioUI.ipynb** in Google colab and execute.
 The gradio interface can be used to input a German text and choose a celebrity.
 The video will be displayed after execution.